gmg2719/wireshark-for-android/README.md

-Automated Cross Compilation of Wireshark and Glib for Android ARMEABI
+Cross Compilation of Wireshark and Glib for Android ARMEABI
 ==========